Steps Configuration

 You can skip the command parameter and the silence-timeout setting will be used.
 If no timeout is defined, the command will be executed with 0.

-• transfer automatically transfer the session if true.
+automatically transfer the session iftrue

-• config-name is the name of a live agent configuration from the list with configurations in Live agent hand-off in bot settings.
+is the name of a live agent configuration from the list with configurations in Live agent hand-off in bot settings.

 {